 - Tennessee Newborn Hearing Screening Midwife Collaborative, Summary

 In Tennessee, pediatric audiologists play an important role in the EHDI process.
-Across the state, audiologists assist the Newborn Hearing Screening Program by conducting initial screens on babies who missed their newborn screen, providing rescreens and diagnostic evaluations on babies who are suspected to have hearing loss as well as managing the amplification of babies and children who have been identified with hearing loss.
+Across the state, audiologists assist the Newborn Hearing Screening program by conducting initial screens on babies who missed their newborn screen, providing rescreens and diagnostic evaluations on babies who are suspected to have hearing loss as well as managing the amplification of babies and children who have been identified with hearing loss.

-In 2012, eighty-four Tennessee babies were identified as having a permanent hearing loss in either one or both ears.
+In 2012, 84 Tennessee babies were identified as having a permanent hearing loss in either one or both ears.
 Audiologists that provide pediatric services are listed in a statewide directory, which can be found in the resources to follow.

-Also in 2012, UT’s Center on Deafness Newborn Hearing Program provided diagnostic auditory brainstem response (ABR) equipment to four audiology programs statewide as part of an equipment loan program.
+Also in 2012, UT’s Center on Deafness Newborn Hearing program provided diagnostic auditory brainstem response (ABR) equipment to four audiology programs statewide as part of an equipment loan program.
 This project is an effort to give more families access to diagnostic ABR test centers.

 Below is a list of PDFs containing resources concerning audiologists: